NCIOCPL/wcms-front-end/CancerGov/release_notes/FEQ-february2019-backlog-release.md

 The Sortable Tables header row was broken on all breakpoints due the load order of the svg-sprite.
 Cleaned up the sortable table styling to remove unnecessary positioning, add annotations, as well as updated the footer and mobile styles.

 ## [WCMSFEQ-1303] The first column header
 For sortable tables, the first column (header and corresponding table cells) were misaligned, and (in some tables) sorting the first column makes it appear as tiles.
-This is a known bug (and limitation of the use of tables) and occurs when the content in some columns exceed the height of the first.
-On mobile, height was set at 200px on mobile, which accomodates most content sizing.
-This cannot be set as auto, or inherit, because a table row cannot inherit from the cells, since an element cannot inherit from its descendants, only from ascendants.
+This occurs when the content in some columns exceed the height of the first.
+On mobile, the height was set at 200px on mobile, which accomodated most content sizing, but still produced that "tiled" look.

+To correct this, the height of the first cell of the table was set to 100%, less the height of the header cell and height of the horizontal scroll bar that is generated on mobile.
+The fixed height of 200px was removed from the cells of the first column, and the box shadow and other styling was added to that first cell (of the first frozen column).
+In order to fully implement this fix, any sortable table with a footer (which uses the ```<tfoot>``` element) must be removed from the content.
+A separate ticket was submitted for this content cleanup step on production: https://tracker.nci.nih.gov/browse/CGOV-8918

 ## [WCMSFEQ-1274] Get link audioplayer to work on the CDR
 ### (NO CONTENT CHANGES)